Adaptive Depth and Mode

 Too shallow

-When the assistant compresses before the problem is even understood.
+The assistant compresses before the real task is fully shaped.

 Too deep too early